Goals for Education | Monitoring State Policies

 College and Career Readiness

-In April 2017, SREB launched a state accountability network with monthly conference calls for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
-A state education agency leader from Tennessee participates.
+Between April 2017 and January 2018, SREB hosted monthly conference call meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
+Two state education agency leaders from Tennessee participated.

 Career and Technical Education